By using this site, you agree to the Privacy Policy and Terms of Use.

 What constitutes heavy drinking in this study?

-Heavy drinking was defined as consuming more than 40 alcoholic drinks per week.
-However, the study found increased dementia risk even at much lower consumption levels, with no evidence of a safe threshold for any amount of regular alcohol use.
+Heavy drinking was defined as consuming more than 40 alcoholic drinks per week in the BMJ Evidence-Based Medicine study.
+However, the research found increased dementia risk even at much lower consumption levels, with no evidence of a safe threshold for any amount of regular alcohol use.

 The research represents the most comprehensive examination to date of alcohol’s relationship with dementia risk, combining the statistical power of genetic analysis with extensive observational data.
 As dementia cases continue rising globally, these findings may inform updated public health guidelines and individual clinical decision-making about alcohol consumption across the lifespan.